patofoto/Demon_Klipper_Essentials_Unified/README.md

 Lastly in Mainsail click the cogs top right of the screen & then click the `RESTORE` button in the `Interface Settings` window under the `General` tab.
 Now find the `backup-mainsail-DEMON-MACROS.json` file, click open & then select the macros option, then click `Restore` to bring in the macro setup.

 This will bring in the defualt macro layout.
+It will not change your toolhead layout, you will need to do this yourself if you wish to.
+This is done by changing the `Style` option in the `Control` tab of the `Interface Settings` window to `Circle`.

 ![Macro Layout](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/assets/122202359/8a3d41e8-3cd3-4366-bab4-56cb790b3f29)